-Problems You May Be Facing as the Wife of an Alcoholic Husband
+Problems You may be Facing as the Wife of an Alcoholic Husband

-As the wife of an alcoholic husband, you are at the forefront of the alcoholism and there are problems you may face on a daily basis as a result of this.
+As the wife living with an alcoholic husband, you are at the forefront of the alcoholism and there are problems you may face on a daily basis as a result of this.
 The effects of alcoholism by your husband are damaging to you as well as your alcoholic husband.
 Many of the issues you may be facing include:

 - Financial Problems: Your alcoholic husband may be spending a large amount of your family’s income on alcohol.
 He may also be putting his job at risk.
 Your alcoholic husband may be showing up late for work, ignoring his job duties, taking extra-long breaks, or coming into work reeking of alcohol.
 As the wife of an alcoholic husband, you may be living in constant fear of not having enough money to meet even the most basic needs of your family.